yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Assing a separate monotonically increasing ID to each move (to be used in the move table)

-Splitting an op does not mint a new ID.
+Splitting an op does not mint a new ID. new IDs are never minted by rebase/postbase/invert.

 Anchoring is expressed with a side (`prev`/`next`).
 Which node is targetted as the anchor point is dentermined based on op IDs.